-The AirRISK Initial Assessment is a quick, straight-forward service allowing smaller premises a basic level of COVID-19 risk assessment and mitigation.
+The AirRISK Comprehensive Independent Assessment is a service giving premises owners a confident level of airborne virus risk assessment and mitigation.

 UK Government scientists have said that the development of the AirRISK service offers a “game changing tool for businesses” that “will enable quicker and safer recovery from the pandemic.”

-The AirRISK Full Service allows you to understand how your building or venue can be operated and used, knowing COVID-19 infection risk levels.
+The AirRISK assessment allows you to understand how your building or venue can be operated and used, knowing virus infection risk levels.
 It is the basis for you to effectively communicate to your users the infection risks and prevention strategies.

 The BonaCaeli AirRISK Team